Tranhd/HelloFlask/README.md

 # Hello Flask
-A minimalistik Flask website.
+A minimalistic Flask website.
 An attempt to learn more about Flask, HTML and CSS.

 ![](preview.png)